-We know that neurotransmitter dysfunction is the not only cause of depression.
+We know that neurotransmitter dysfunction is not the only cause of depression.
 But we can’t discount their importance either.

 The action potential (electrical signal) releases certain neurotransmitters into the synapse.
 Which then sends it over to a synapse on a dendrite connected to the receiving neuron.
 As the concentration of neurotransmitters rise in the synapse, they bind to receptors embedded in the membranes of the two neurons.